Nazim Al-Haqqani: Studies in Sharia' and Sufism

 Nazim al-Haqqani studied Classical Arabic and Fiqh (Islamic Jurisprudence) in Istanbul under Jamal al-Din al-Alsuni (d.
 1955), from whom he received an ijaza (license to teach) these subjects.
 He was initiated in Naqshbandi Sufi order by Sulayman Arzarumi (d.
 1948), who later directed him to continue his studies in Damascus, Syria.
 He left Istanbul in 1944 and was able to enter Damascus in 1945, following the end of World War II.
+He also spent a few years in Homs studying under various Ulamah including Shaykh Muhammad Ali Ayun al-Sud and his son, Shaykh Abdul Aziz Uyun al-Sud, Shaykh Abdal Jalil al-Murad and Shaykh Sa’id al-Sibai.

 In Damascus he met Abdullah al-Faiz ad-Daghistani, with whom he exchanged the Bay'ah (Sufi oath of allegiance).
 He trained him well in Naqshbandi Sufi path.
 Abdullah ad-Daghistani became his principal Murshid (spiritual guide) until his death in 1973.

 Islamic missionary activity

 Nazim al-Haqqani (far right) in prayer with Hisham Kabbani (left) at an Islamic conference in 1996.

 Nazim returned to Cyprus, where he began Islamic missionary activity.
 During this period, he came into conflict with the Kemalist governing body of the island's Turkish community, which, in line with Kemalist ideology, sought to secularize the society.
 Laws had been enacted that prohibited the public recitation of the Islamic call to prayer (adhan) in its traditional Arabic form.
 Nazim nevertheless continued to perform the adhan in Arabic.
 This situation was resolved after the rise to power of Adnan Menderes in Turkey, whose government adopted a more tolerant approach towards Islamic traditions.

 In 1952, Nazim moved to Damascus to continue his studies with ad-Daghistani, while continuing to spend three months or more each year in his native Cyprus.

 Following the death of ad-Daghestani in 1973, Nazim was regarded as his spiritual successor.
 In 1974, he began to visit Western Europe, visiting London annually, during the month of Ramadan.
 During these visits he attracted a substantial following among spiritual seekers from Western Europe and North America, many of whom converted to Islam after encountering his teaching.
 From 1980 onwards, his lectures on Islam and Sufism were published in English and other European languages.

-Nazim’s ability to communicate in English, Turkish, Arabic, and Greek helped facilitate his transnational appeal.
+Nazim's ability to communicate in English, Turkish, Arabic, and Greek helped facilitate his transnational appeal.

 In 2010, Nazim gained attention when 33 Chilean miners, who had been trapped underground for more than two months following a mine collapse, visited him to express gratitude for his spiritual support.
 Some of the miners reported having visions in which Nazim encouraged them to remain strong and reassured them that they would be rescued.

 Notable students and followers of Al-Haqqani include John G. Bennett, a British writer on spirituality, and Rank Nazeer Ahmed, an Indian Muslim scholar and legislator.
 He also maintained ties with contemporary scholars such as Ali al-Jifri, Umar bin Hafiz, Hamza Yusuf, Kadhim al Saqqaf.